 Six years before South Korean director Bong Joon Ho received worldwide acclaim for Parasite, he brought us one of the finest comic to movie adaptations of recent years with Snowpiercer.
 However, you would be forgiven if Snowpiercer passed you by.
 As the director found himself in a clash with the films distributors The Weinstein Company.
 As disagreements on potential cuts and the introduction of an opening and closing monologue led to the film all but disappearing from American and British cinema’s.

-Based on the french graphic novel series ‘Le Transperceneige’ by Jean-Marc Rochette.
-Snowpiercer takes us into a post apocalyptic world where climate change has all but eradicated the human race.
+Based on the French graphic novel series ‘Le Transperceneige’ by Jean-Marc Rochette.
+Snowpiercer takes us into a post-apocalyptic world where climate change has all but eradicated the human race.
 The lone survivors trapped on a train speeding around the world.
 It’s carriages reflecting the segregation and class separation that human society was built on.

 Not only is Snowpiercer an audacious rollercoaster ride of pure action.
-It provides an intelligent and complex commentary of class, poverty and social divide.
+It provides an intelligent and sophisticated commentary of class, poverty and social divide.
 Delving deep into social constructs with a darkly humorous undertone only Bong Joon Ho could construct.
 While leaving its audience with a feeling of exhilaration and reflection on the dystopian world created.
 Ultimately delivering a Science Fiction epic within the claustrophobic confines of a perpetually moving ark.
 One that reflects the best and worst of humanity in a visual and intellectual feast of filmmaking.

 Ghost World (2001)

 Following the lives of two teenage girls across a summer of change in an unnamed American city.
 Ghost World perfectly encapsulates the fire and passion of youth, while also tapping into the exclusion young people feel.
-Ensuring it never succumbs to easy stereotypes by brining us characters that still speak to the love, loss and excitement of the journey into adulthood.
+Ensuring it never succumbs to easy stereotypes by bringing us characters that still speak to the love, loss and excitement of the journey into adulthood.

 There comes a point in most teenager’s lives when you open your eyes, look around at the world and realise that the transition from childhood to adulthood isn’t as easy as you’d imagined.
 In fact, it is often underscored by doubt, anxiety and a daunting pressure to define yourself.
 Daniel Clowes, the creator of the comic on which the film is based, has said of Enid’s character: “When I started out I thought of her as this id creature… Then I realised halfway through that she was just more vocal than I was, but she has the same kind of confusion, self-doubts and identity issues that I still have – even though she’s 18 and I’m 39!”How Ghost World inspired me to leave my quiet suburban town – Georgina Guthrie (Little White Lies May 2018)